Give by midnight, Dec. 31, and your tax-deductible gift will be DOUBLED for kids!

 Neuromuscular diseases, cerebral palsy, foot disorders (including club feet), hip disorders (including DDH), and fractures

 University of California Los Angeles Medical Center; Surgical Internship

 University of California Los Angeles Medical Center; Orthopaedic Surgery Residency

 Atlanta Scottish Rite Children's Medical Center; Pediatric Orthopaedic Surgery

 American Academy of Orthopaedic Surgeons, Pediatric Orthopaedic Society of North America, American Academy for Cerebral Palsy and Developmental Medicine and the Gait and Clinical Movement Analysis Society

-Orthopaedic care of children with cerebral palsy, Gait analysis, Pediatric orthopaedic trauma.
+Orthopedic care of children with cerebral palsy, Gait analysis, Pediatric orthopedic trauma.

 Jackie and Gene Autry Orthopedic Center - Beverly Hills